razor-network/docs-v2/docs/razor-v1/initiate-withdraw.md

 ### Step 2 {#step-2}

-Now, click on “Connect Wallet” from the top right corner and make sure your network is set to "Europa Defi Hub".
-Next, visit https://razorscan.io/staking or click on “Staking” from the menu bar on the header and you should see the screen below:
+Now, click on “Connect Wallet” from the top right corner and make sure your network is set to "Razor Schain".
+Next, visit https://v1.razorscan.io/staking or click on “Staking” from the menu bar on the header and you should see the screen below:

 ![Screenshot](/img/initiate-withdraw/Initiate_Withdraw_step2.png)